National Physician Assistant Day

 The BScPA Program thanks all students and practicing PAs for all that they do for their patients and communities and all the ways they add value to healthcare.

-Here are a few words of wisdom from faculty and staff.
+Here are a few words of wisdom from the BScPA Program to our most recent graduates!

 BScPA Program Awards